-The setting of the traffic class (TC) field is as defined in [IETF RFC 3270] and [IETF RFC 5462] for the short-pipe and uniform models with no Penultimate Hop Popping (PHP).
+The setting of the traffic class (TC) field is as defined in [IETF RFC 3270] and [IETF RFC 5462].

-The TC behaviour of these tunnelling models is provided in this clause by means of diagrams that describe the TC processing that occurs in each of the transport processing functions in the appropriate reference diagram.
+The TC behaviour for the short-pipe and uniform models with no penultimate hop popping (PHP) is provided in this clause by means of diagrams that describe the TC processing that occurs in each of the transport processing functions in the appropriate reference diagram.
+The TC behaviour description for other modes of operation is not described in this version of the Recommendation.